sofrida/sofrida.github.io/timeline.md

 ## June 27, 2019 18:42

 - CSP asked us to hold publishing the list of vulernable apps.
-- As their request, we finally decided to to delay publishing the list until they took enough action.
+- As their request, we finally decided to delay publishing the list until they took enough action.

+## June 28, 2019

+- Our automated mobile cloud app analysis tool, "soFrida", was accepted to DEFCON Demo Labs 2019!

 ---